 The barrier between content creation and content distribution will finally come down.

 Brands have already begun to move toward content-first strategies and away from offer-driven marketing, but 2018 will be a truly transitional year.
 Right now, content creation and content distribution often exist in silos, preventing one from influencing the other and causing marketers to miss a significant opportunity when it comes to their content marketing strategy and execution.
+Content creation has grown rapidly with digital platforms, there is a lot that can be done with what is being made available nowadays, that is why things such as a Site for high quality royalty free music as well as other resources are used to provide quality to what we are seeing online, this can support many other projects that marketers want to do.

 With the two pieces linked, marketers can gather behavioral insights from distribution campaigns and feed them back into their creation strategy, leading to smarter, more valuable content for consumers.
 Creating and distributing high-quality content will help advertisers move away from an “offer-driven” approach and create an overall optimized experience for the end user.